Master's Degree Programs in Sonography

 What Will I Learn in a Graduate Program?

-The master's degree program in medical radiation teaches you how to research and develop papers on special topics in the sonography field.
+The master's degree program in sonography teaches you how to research special topics in the sonography field.
 You'll learn how to improve sonography technology and patient care.
-Along with clinical practice, some of the subjects you may encounter during your studies include nuclear medicine, radiation oncology, medical ethics, diagnostics, anatomy, medical writing and research methods.
+Along with clinical practice, some of the subjects you may encounter during your studies include the following:

 How Do I Become Registered?